Celastrus paniculatus is a rambling vine that originates in the hilly tropical forests of the Himalayan Mountains.

 So getting hold of it shouldn’t be a problem.

-After all, that was the traditional prescription – seeds added directly to the diet.
+You can go the traditional route - seeds added directly to the diet

 You’ll need to experiment with dose, but the general recommendation is to eat 10-20 seeds - starting with just 10 in order to assess tolerance.